The 60-second version

 - Filters and conditions air.
 The turbinates warm and humidify incoming air to body temperature before it reaches the lungs.
 Cold-weather mouth-breathing dries the airways and is implicated in exercise-induced bronchoconstriction Anderson 2000.

 - Produces nitric oxide.
 The paranasal sinuses produce nitric oxide that’s drawn into the lungs with each nasal inhale.
-NO is a pulmonary vasodilator — it improves matching of ventilation to perfusion (V/Q matching), increasing the efficiency of gas exchange by 10-20% Lundberg 2006.
+NO is a pulmonary vasodilator — it improves matching of ventilation to perfusion (V/Q matching), which raises pulmonary oxygen uptake and lowers pulmonary vascular resistance Lundberg 2008.

 - Slows the breath.
 Nasal-airway resistance is higher than oral-airway resistance, which naturally slows the respiratory rate.
 The slower, deeper pattern that results promotes higher CO2 tolerance over time — useful for endurance and high-intensity work where blood gas perception matters.